 Denver Holt is the founder and president of the ORI, a nonprofit he started 30 years ago.
 Today, it is one of the premier owl research centers in the world, just as Holt is one of the leading experts.

-Holt is a widely published author and has been featured in countless articles from National Geographic to the New York Times, as well as many television programs.
+Holt is a widely published author who has been featured in many articles from National Geographic to the New York Times, as well as in many television programs.
 He has educated and entertained people from all walks of life and enjoys guiding, meeting new people, and expanding his knowledge of wildlife and the natural world.

-His research, focused primarily on North American owls, has afforded him the opportunity to travel and work throughout western Montana and Alaska.
-He shares his passion for field biology, natural history, and long-term research through public speaking, scientific papers, and as a natural history guide.
-He lives with his wife and daughters in Missoula, MT.
+Her research, focused primarily on North American owls, has afforded her the opportunity to travel and work throughout western Montana, Alaska, and Wyoming.
+She shares her passion for field biology, natural history, and long-term research through public speaking, scientific papers, and bringing the public into the field to observe research in action.

 Steve Hiro has been a volunteer with the Owl Research Institute for over 20 years.
 He assists with all field projects but has a special interest in Pygmy Owls - dedicating hundreds of hours each year to finding, observing, and documenting their behavior.

 Steve is a retired heart surgeon.
 He connected with the ORI when he won a Day in the Field auction item at a fundraiser.
-Since that time, his involvement continues grows and his knowledge continually expands.
-Steve leads the Pygmy Owl study has been instrumental in documenting several new discoveries about their behavior.
+Since that time, his involvement continues to grow and his knowledge continually expands.
+Steve leads the Pygmy Owl study and has been instrumental in documenting several new discoveries about their behavior.